Planting Man

 Common Names: Aglaonema modestum

-How to grow and maintain Aglaonema modestum (Chinese Evergreen):
+How to care and grow Aglaonema modestum (Chinese Evergreen)?

 Light: